webpack/webpack.js.org/content/get-started/index.md

 ## Conclusion

-Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) of webpack to understand its design better.
-Check out also the [how to section](/how-to) in order to see how to resolve common problems.
+Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) of webpack to better understand its design.
+Also check out the [guides](/guides) to learn how to approach common problems.
 The [API](/api) section digs into lower level.